Nature Trails – 3 Reasons to Build Them in your Own Backyard

 Plus, you will be avoiding soil compaction in your growing areas.

-Another great use of nature trails is to make it easier for you to explore any forested or wild areas you have on your homestead.
+Another great use of nature trails is to make it easier for you to explore any forested or wild areas you have on your property.

 You can add some small winding trails through these areas, which will make it easier for you to explore and connect with nature.
 Add some sit spots, and you will be ready to start observing and learning from the wild areas around you.